MercersKitchen/Music-Player-github.io/README.md

     - Structured: visually verified alogrithm
     - Structured: object introduction
 .
 DIV_Start ... typing for debugger & compiler runtime error control (sometimes on purpose for completion emphasis) .
-Two-Dimensional Images for Music Buttons ... introduce inscribing shapes within DIVs ( ```rect()``` ), cascading variables from display geomtery (landscape, portrait, & square)
+Logical Button Reprentations: Two-Dimensional Images for Music Buttons ... introduce inscribing shapes within DIVs ( ```rect()``` ), cascading variables from display geomtery (landscape, portrait, & square)
-    - rectangle to square, using paper-folding
+    - rectangle to square inscribing, using paper-folding
-    - ternary operators for variable assignment (binary algorithms) .
+    - ternary operators for variable assignment (binary algorithms)
+    - IF-Else statements
+.
+Images: using DIVs to draw images the CANVAS
+    - Aspect Ratio Algorithm: common sense image resizing or resampling, visually-verified, considers combinations of geometry and locigal consequences
+    - Background images: aspect taken from display geometry
+    - Filling DIV like a background, same as above
+    - Using Aspect Ratio of an image to resize, resample

 ---